OpenBuildings/parsedown-provider/README.md

 Configuration
 -------------

-You configure it like that:
+You can configure it like that:

 ``` php
 $app->register(new Clippings\ParsedownProvider\ParsedownServiceProvider(), [